andreaskielkopf/BackSnap/HowItWorks.md

 # What it does

 ## Collect information about sourcedir
-* List all files in the source directory (/bin/ls sourcedir)
+* List all snapshots in the source directory
-* Filter for numeric filenames
-* Save in a numerically sorted source-map
+* Save in a sorted source-map

 ## Gather information about the target directory
-* List all files in backup (/bin/ls target directory)
+* List all snaüshots in backup
-* Filter for numeric filenames
+* Filter for real backups (received-uuid exists)
-* Save in a numerically sorted dest-map
+* Save in a sorted dest-map

 ## Loop through snapshots in source map
 ### Try sending this one snapshot to destdir